No. 4 Kansas beats Texas Tech 79-42

-"It's the most difficult situation probably in college basketball to come to Kansas on senior night, No. (4) in the country, a place with storied tradition and a great coach," Walker said.
-"Obviously, we're still building and it was a little tough for our guys."
+“It’s the most difficult situation probably in college basketball to come to Kansas on senior night, No. (4) in the country, a place with storied tradition and a great coach,” first-year Texas Tech coach Chris Walker said.
+“Obviously, we’re still building and it was a little tough for our guys.”

 The lopsided victory was the 30th straight for Kansas in its home finale and ensured the Jayhawks of at least 26 wins for the seventh consecutive season.

 Coach Bill Self was happy to see the attitude his seniors brought to their final home games.
 There have been years when over-emotional seniors have struggled.